konflux-ci/konflux-ci/docs/troubleshooting.md

 kubectl delete pods -n smee-client gosmee-client-<some-id>
 ```

-4. Check the pipelines-as-code logs to see that events are being properly linked to the
+4. Check the pipelines-as-code **controller** logs to see that events are being properly
-   Repository resource.
-If you see log entries mentioning a repository resource cannot
+   linked to the Repository resource.
+If you see log entries mentioning a repository
-   be found, compare the repository mentioned on the logs to the one deployed when
+   resource cannot be found, compare the repository mentioned on the logs to the one
-   creating the application and component resources.
-Fix the Repository resource manifest and redeploy it.
+   deployed when creating the application and component resources.
+Fix the Repository
+   resource manifest and redeploy it.

    **Note:** this should only be relevant if the application was onboarded manually
    (i.e. not using the Konflux UI).